navytux/pygolang/README.rst

 - `func` allows to define methods separate from class.
 - `defer` allows to schedule a cleanup from the main control flow.
 - `gimport` allows to import python modules by full path in a Go workspace.

+Package `golang.pyx` provides__ similar features for Cython/nogil.

+__ `Cython/nogil mode`_

+.. ..
+For Cython/nogil `golang.pyx` package with similar features is also provided__.
+.. ..
+This allows to take advantage of multicore CPU without being limited by GIL.
+.. ..
+.. ..
+Besides Python, Cython/nogil `golang.pyx` package with similar features is also provided__.
+.. ..
+This allows to take advantage of multicore CPU without being limited by GIL.
+.. ..
+.. .. __ `Cython/nogil mode`_
+.. .. __ `Cython/nogil mode`_

 Additional packages and utilities are also provided__ to close other gaps between Python and Go environments.